galdor/lisp-systems/README.md

 The repository bundles a recent version of ASDF for two reasons:
 - Implementations provide different versions of ASDF, making it difficult to rely on specific features of ASDF or UIOP.
-- Some implementations such as ASDF provide old versions of ASDF and refuse to update them.
+- Some implementations such as SBCL provide old versions of ASDF and refuse to update them.

 The `asdf` Git submodule points to a recent release of the [official ASDF repository](https://gitlab.common-lisp.net/asdf/asdf).

-After any update, the [ASDF file](asdf/build/asdf.lisp) must be rebuilt by running `make` in the `asdf` directory.
+## Update
+The `utils/update-asdf.sh` script can be used to update ASDF to a specific version.
+It will update the submodule and will rebuild the `asdf.lisp` file.